tatd/legal-saas/README.md

 ### curl commands to test API

-See list of helpful commands and curl commands to test the API in [commands](commands) file.
+See list of helpful commands and curl commands to test the API in the [commands](commands) file.

 ## API Documentation